Keto Beef Stew

 5 from 71 votes

-This keto beef stew is the ultimate hearty and comfort food that is full of flavor but with zero carbs!
-This version substitutes potatoes with jicama but you'd never tell!
+This keto beef stew is the ultimate hearty, comforting dish, full of flavor with zero carbs!
+This version substitutes potatoes with jicama, but you'd never tell!
+Watch the video below to see how I make it in my kitchen!

 Servings: 6 servings